 If consuming all of these begins to overwhelm, or you’ve got indigestion from something unofficial, you can head to the toilet, drop your “official trousers” by Tramarossa and then clean up with Regina toilet paper which which is of course the official supplier of the Giro (yesterday’s stage start was outside their HQ).

-There’s official insurance, official weather forecasting, official wine, official luggage, official shoes and more.
-Officially there’s much more.
+There’s official insurance, official weather forecasting, official wine, official luggage and official shoes.
+Socage sounds like the sock supplier but it’s the official “truck-mounted cherry picker” company.
 All these sponsorships are tiered, it’ll cost you a lot more to sponsor the maglia rosa than to bid for the “official trouser” ticket.

 It’s possible to ignore the Giro in Italy if it’s not causing traffic mayhem in your town, if you don’t watch RAI’s daytime output, or you don’t reach the final pages of the Gazzetta Dello Sport newspaper too.
 But walk into a supermarket and you find pink all over the place.
 Chilled cabinets laden with Rana pasta, shelves stacked Regina’s paper rolls, Bialetti coffee with Giro logos and more, all with pink packaging this month, all this surreptitiously signals the race is on.
 If you visit a supermarket to see for yourself, make it a Conad because it is the “official supermarket”.